Editor’s note: This article was last updated on September 22, 2017. Originally published January 13, 2013.

 Hiring decisions are difficult enough when made in a “traditional” work environment.
-Hiring online workers is even more complex.
+Hiring online workers to freelancing gigs even more complex.
 You can’t shake their hands.
 You miss out on nonverbal cues.
 There’s just something missing.
 So, how can you make an informed hiring decision in the virtual workforce?

 Unfortunately, there’s not a secret recipe to hiring virtual workers.
 However, in my experience, there are five personalities you want to avoid when building your outsourced team.
 In a previous article, we discussed how oDesk contractors can avoid bad clients.
 In this article, I’ll offer up my tips to clients for how to hire on Upwork (formerly oDesk) while avoiding bad contractors.

 Warning sign you’ve hired a “flake”: Seems normal, but then suddenly stops returning emails.

 Ah yes…perhaps one of the most common personas on the “do not hire” list.
 Unfortunately, this might be the one most difficult to spot before it’s too late.
 Everything seems to be going swimmingly.
 You’ve trained the contractor, he or she is doing work and billing time, and then randomly…nothing.
 No email, no phone call, no hours billed.
 Just a lot of silence.

 Unfortunately, there are many contractors who view Upwork on the same equivalency as a fantasy football league.
 It’s interesting and kind of exciting, but other things tend to take priority.
 When unexpected life events occur, such contractors “flake out” and vanish into the abyss.
 As a client, you’re stuck looking for a replacement.

 Warning sign you’ve hired a “faker”: Upwork screenshots seem mysteriously bogus.